xRyul/flashcards-obsidian-v2/README.md

 ```

 ### Update
-Just edit the card in Obsidian, and run the command above.
+Just edit the card in Obsidian, and run the command `Flashcards: Generate for the current file` again.
-**NOTE: Make certain that when you want to update the BROWSE window of Anki is closed.**
-Unfortunately, this is a bug that is not my under control, but it's a problem tied up with the Anki APIs I am using.

 ### Deleting Cards Directly from Anki